-- In Super Mario 64 DS, a penguin tells Yoshi not to eat her because she tastes terrible (like a mixture between chicken and fish, according to the Spanish version) and will give him cavities.
-Yoshi promptly spits him out.
+- In Super Mario 64 DS, Tuxie the baby penguin begs Yoshi not to eat her because she tastes terrible (like a mixture between chicken and fish, according to the Spanish version) and will give him cavities.
+Yoshi promptly spits her back out.

 - This is a common response in the second Ys game when Adol turns into a monster.
 (Ironic, since the monsters in question are harmless kangaroo-like creatures.)

 - Digger tries to convince Grim Eyes and other hyenas that she is unclean and therefore inedible.

 - In Dreamwalk Journal, Fleur says the line to her hungry spider companion.

 - Ship Leesoo from Tower of God subverts this by telling the Bull he tastes delicious to protect a Mandong Whale.
 The Bull looks at him once and turns away.

 - Baam once says this to Rak on their first meeting.